sequana/GNFish/README.md

 ### DESCRIPTION:<br />

 Program for dowloading genomes from NCBI Databases through Entrez.
 Requires internet conection.<br />
-It needs your e-mail and a file with your queries.
+It needs your e-mail and a file with your queries.<br />
-Queries are usallly taxa names (see query_genomes examples files at ./Examples) By default it will download genomic data, but you can also add protein or RNA, using --protein or --rna respectively.<br />
+Queries are usallly taxa names (see query_genomes examples files at ./Examples)<br />
+By default it will download genomic data, but you can also add protein or RNA, using --protein or --rna respectively.<br />
-Retmax set a maximum number of downloaded genomes for query.
+Retmax set a maximum number of downloaded genomes for query.<br />
 It creates a directory named Data and three subdirectories named Genomic, Rna and Protein where it downloads the genomes.<br />
 Genomes file are compressed you must descompress for working with them (see decompress genome file).<br />
 Genome file name will be "Genus_species_assemblyID_datatype.f[n,a]a".